How to Get Into Middlebury: Acceptance Rate & Strategies

 5. Illinois

-13% of students admitted into the Class of 2025 are international students.
-The greatest percentage of international students come from the following countries:
+15% of students enrolled in the Class of 2028 are international students.
+Historically, the greatest percentage of international students come from the following countries:

 1. China